TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 -   A testinfo.yml

 Now, each program file maps to an ongoing project that you can find in the Docs directory.
-As for as the README, it contains a list of the project files that links to existing articles in the documentation.
+As for the README, it contains a list of the project files that links to existing articles in the documentation.
 In addition, the README contains links to language references and a list of fun facts.
 The testinfo.yml provides information about the projects in the folder